Published June 11, 2026 by Nicole Burke

-Companion Planting with Zucchini
+Companion Planting for Zucchini & Squash

 By pairing zucchini, a type of summer squash, with the right neighbors, you can protect it from pests and disease, attract pollinators, improve the soil, and maximize your garden space.